 Described as accessible dark, Promo's typical rough sound is known worldwide thanks to unique bass kicks and the catchy hook he gives to his productions.
-From File to Type and past Thunderdome anthems, Promo has been a key-factor in the never ending revolution that is today's hardcore scene.
-A force to be reckoned with.
+From File to Type and past Thunderdome anthems, DJ Promo has been a key-factor in the never-ending revolution that is today's hardcore scene.
+A force to be reckoned with!

 Promo (Sebastian Hoff) came into contact with the hardcore sound and started DJ-ing in 1992.
 In those years he listened to house, hiphouse, and hiphop.
 Promo: 'Especially with hiphop my preference went out to the roughness, darkness, and toughness of for example Public Enemy and NWA.
 After that, the step to Hardcore was easily made.
 I grew into it automatically'.
 His passion for Hardcore only increased when he heard the music from Germany, Italy, and Scandinavia.

 After several small parties, Promo was ready to perform for the first time on a large event.
 'The first time I stood in front of a really big audience, was on the Birthday Party of Erick E in the Palace in Zaandam.
 It was impressive to play for the first time for 2000 people'.
 In the meanwhile, Promo has played in the Rex Club in Paris and next to Carl Cox in the Sports Arena in LA.
 Moreover, he has demonstrated his mixing skills on major festivals like Defqon, Mysteryland, and almost in every important club.
 In 2004 he closed of Sensation Black what Promo calls 'one of the milestones' in his career.